 Global Covered Bond were in definitive form.

-"Excluded Swap Termination

-Amount"

-in relation to a Swap Agreement, an amount equal to the amount of any termination payment due and payable to the relevant Swap Provider as a result of a Swap Provider Default or Swap Provider
+"Excluded Swap Termination in relation to a Swap Agreement, an amount equal to the amount of any termination payment due and payable to the relevant Swap

 Downgrade Event with respect to such Swap Provider.